A FRUITFUL AND FLOURISHING LIFE – God can replant you!

 Who is the gardener?

-God is the gardener and he wants to take care for you.
+God is the gardener and he wants to take care of you.

 God wants you to produce abundant fruit.

-Don’t try do it alone!
+Don’t try to do it alone!
 God wants you to trust in Him.

 In John 15:1-2, Jesus said, “Yes, I am the vine; you are the branches.
 Those who remain in me, and I in them, will produce much fruit.
 For apart from me you can do nothing.”